Blynx03/my-portfolio/README.md

 ## About Me

 I am a Web Developer with a passion for creating beautiful and engaging web experiences.
-Proficient in HTML, CSS, JavaScript, and React, I'm on a transformative journey to become a full-stack developer.
+Proficient in HTML, CSS, JavaScript, and React, and currently enhancing my skills in TypeScript, JQuery and SASS.
+I'm on a transformative journey to become a full-stack developer.
 In line with my goals, I'm also exploring Python, SQL, Node.js and Ruby on Rails but may change depending on the technologies used in the company I will work with.

 ## Technologies